All of Asia’s colors in one, truly Asia

 This is a country wide tax which is applicable to all foreign tourists at a flat rate, required to be paid by the guest directly to the hotel at the time of check-in/check-out.

-The new tourist tax is not inclusive in the room rate.
+The new tourist tax is not inclusive in the room rates or package prices.